Just about to re-order your salon price lists? Or just starting your own hair or beauty business? Read this first.

 Research shows it’s better to avoid using pounds and pence.
 If you can’t avoid it, £29.95 is seen as friendlier than £29.99 which is viewed as a bit corny and somehow of lesser quality.
 Ideally use a round figure with no pence i.e. £30.

 3. The power of number 9 to increase your sales

 That said, research into psychological behaviour shows that the use of ‘9‘ (as in £29 or £49) increases demand.
 This has been shown to be especially true for new services.
 So, if you’re introducing a new facial in your beauty salon and were thinking of charging £45 or £50, try £49 instead.
 There is scientific proof that it is likely to result in considerably more sales.

-4. How to design a better salon price list
+4. How to design a better salon price guide

 Learn from the experts.
 Magazines and newspaper publishers put the most interesting and important articles at the top of the right-hand page because they know their readers will almost always look here first.

 Take a leaf out of their book.
 Put your most profitable services at the top right of your price guide.
 Get your graphic/web designer to highlight them in a box or similar.
 And keep plenty of white space around it.